Vinimuller/altium_project_template/README.md

 ![11_local_repo](images/11_local_repo.jpg)

-**12)** Here you have .OutJob (outjob), .PcbDoc (pcb), .PrjDoc (project name), and .SchDoc (sch) files. outjob, pcb and sch files should not be renammed, but it is highly recommended to rename project name file accordingly to the project you are working on (yes, it can have the same name as the repository)
+**12)** Here you have .OutJob (outjob), .PcbDoc (pcb), .PrjDoc (project name), and .SchDoc (sch) files. outjob, pcb and sch files should not be renamed, but it is highly recommended to rename project name file accordingly to the project you are working on (yes, it can have the same name as the repository)

 ![12_projects_folder](images/12_projects_folder.jpg)